What if I don’t speak much Spanish?

 Can I close my bedroom door?

 If you close the door to your bedroom when you are at home, this may send a message to the other family member(s) that you’d rather be left alone.
 Students are encouraged to communicate and build a relationship as part of their homestay experience abroad.
-Joining them in the living room or the kitchen is always a nice way of participating in the family life.
+Joining them in the living room or the kitchen is always a nice way of participating in family life; however, due to COVID-19 restrictions, we strongly encourage you to use facemasks in common areas.

 Will people come into my bedroom?